 I've been making these turkey crêpes for a number of years.
 They haven't disappointed yet.

-The ingredients for the crêpes include milk, eggs, salt, sugar, vegetable oil and all-purpose flourl
+The ingredients for the crêpes include milk, eggs, salt, sugar, vegetable oil, and all-purpose flour.

 Once I have the crêpe ingredients assembled, it takes minutes to actually put the crêpe batter together.

-I whisked together the milk, egg, salt, sugar and oil in a 2-cup measuring cup.
+I whisked together the milk, egg, salt, sugar, and oil in a 2-cup measuring cup.
 Then, I add the flour and whisk all of the ingredients together until the batter is smooth.
-I let the crêpe batter sit for a half hour or so before it’s time to cook.
+I let the crêpe batter sit for about half an hour before it's time to cook.

 Now, it's time for the Master Taste Tester to make the crêpes.
 I always marvel at the Master Taste Tester's skill in flipping the crêpes high into the air as they are cooking - a trick that he learned when he was a little boy.